Terms & ConditionsRead more

-- A total of up to £7 million, is allocated to this competition.
-Each grant request can be from £50K up to £1M and cover each project for up to 24 months.
+- Each grant request can be from £50K up to £500k and cover each project for up to 24 months.

 - The total grant request in your application cannot exceed 50% of the total eligible project costs.
 The remaining project costs can be provided as mix of benefit in kind and cash funding.